Graduate Diploma of Construction Management

 Course overview

-It is also suitable for graduates with demonstrable professional experience in construction, through public or private enterprises, wanting to formalise their entry into the construction management profession.
+The course is also the perfect pathway for graduates with professional experience in construction, through public or private enterprises, keen to formalise their entry into the construction management profession.
+You will work in a multi-disciplinary context to gain knowledge on construction management, quantity surveying, Building Information Modelling, and environmental systems.

 Career opportunities